 Naturally, if the project is popular, ill intent disguised within the code is bound to come out, at some point in time.

 Community-wise, you should check on the token’s Telegram, Twitter, and other social media pages.
-DeFi scam pages are usually full of shills and FOMOers who are trying to cause panic, and make people jump aboard as soon as possible.
+DeFi scam pages are usually full of shills and FOMOers (FOMO - Fear of Missing Out) who are trying to cause panic, and make people jump aboard as soon as possible.

 Proper, healthy communities should contain discussions around the potential improvements to the project, different future updates, and so on.
 Naturally, price and investing talks are unavoidable, no matter where you go, but there’s a clear difference between being hyped, and being an empty shill.